programerski-klub-fmf/programerski-klub-fmf.github.io/README.md

 # Programerski klub FMF

-This repository contains the code and thecontent for the official website of *Programerski klub FMF*.
+This repository contains the code and the content for the official website of *Programerski klub FMF*.
 It relies on the *Hugo* static site generator to build the `HTML` files.
 It is deployed by *GitHub Pages*.

 ## Setup